sofa-framework/doc/using-sofa/performances/improve-performances.md

 ### Asynchronous Free Motion

-This tip requires to use a [FreeMotionAnimationLoop](https://www.sofa-framework.org/community/doc/components/animationloops/freemotionanimationloop/).
+This tip requires to use a [FreeMotionAnimationLoop](../../components/animationloop/freemotionanimationloop/).

 The steps of collision detection and free motion are independent: they can be computed in parallel.
-The component [FreeMotionAnimationLoop](https://www.sofa-framework.org/community/doc/components/animationloops/freemotionanimationloop/) has boolean Data *parallelCollisionDetectionAndFreeMotion* to specify if both steps are computed in parallel or not.
+The component [FreeMotionAnimationLoop](../../components/animationloop/freemotionanimationloop/) has boolean Data *parallelCollisionDetectionAndFreeMotion* to specify if both steps are computed in parallel or not.
 This optimization is the most effective when both steps takes about the same time.
 The total time of both steps computed in parallel will be the time taken by the most time-consuming one (plus the overhead due to parallelization).

 ### Parallel Algorithms

-There are high chances that a simulation uses [BruteForceBroadPhase](https://www.sofa-framework.org/community/doc/components/collisions/broadphases/bruteforcebroadphase/) and [BVHNarrowPhase](https://www.sofa-framework.org/community/doc/components/collisions/narrowphases/bvhnarrowphase/).
+There are high chances that a simulation uses [BruteForceBroadPhase](../../components/collision/detection/algorithm/bruteforcebroadphase/) and [BVHNarrowPhase](../../components/collision/detection/algorithm/bvhnarrowphase/).
-Multi-threaded versions of those two components are available in the [MultiThreading plugin](https://www.sofa-framework.org/community/doc/plugins/usual-plugins/multithreading/).
+Multi-threaded versions of those two components are available in the [MultiThreading plugin](../../plugins/usual-plugins/multithreading/).
 Depending on the cases, the parallelization can help speeding up the collision detection phase.
-See details in the [MultiThreading plugin](https://www.sofa-framework.org/community/doc/plugins/usual-plugins/multithreading/) dedicated page.
+See details in the [MultiThreading plugin](../../plugins/usual-plugins/multithreading/) dedicated page.

 ## Free Motion

-This step is computed in the [FreeMotionAnimationLoop](https://www.sofa-framework.org/community/doc/components/animationloops/freemotionanimationloop/).
+This step is computed in the [FreeMotionAnimationLoop](../../components/animationloop/freemotionanimationloop/).
-However, there are also common steps with the [DefaultAnimationLoop](https://www.sofa-framework.org/community/doc/components/animationloops/defaultanimationloop/), such as the computation of the force, the matrix assembly and the solve of the linear system.
+However, there are also common steps with the [DefaultAnimationLoop](../../components/animationloop/defaultanimationloop/), such as the computation of the force, the matrix assembly and the resolution of the linear system.
-Therefore, most of the tips of this section are also available for [DefaultAnimationLoop](https://www.sofa-framework.org/community/doc/components/animationloops/defaultanimationloop/).
+Therefore, most of the tips of this section are also available for [DefaultAnimationLoop](../../components/animationloop/defaultanimationloop/).

 ### The Choice of the Linear Solver

-See [this page](https://www.sofa-framework.org/community/doc/simulation-principles/system-resolution/linear-solver/) for a description of the different types of linear solvers.
+See [this page](../../simulation-principles/system-resolution/linear-solver/) for a description of the different types of linear solvers.

 #### Iterative Solvers

 The error reduces at each iteration of an iterative solver.
-Some of the parameters (e.g. *iterations*, *tolerance* and *threshold* in [CGLinearSolver](https://www.sofa-framework.org/community/doc/components/linearsolvers/cglinearsolver/)) controls when the solver stops its iterations.
+Some of the parameters (e.g. *iterations*, *tolerance* and *threshold* in [CGLinearSolver](../../components/linearsolver/iterative/cglinearsolver/)) controls when the solver stops its iterations.
 Less iterations means less computation, therefore faster simulations.
 Stopping too early can come at the price of too large error, and can even bring instabilities.
 With iterative solvers, finding an appropriate trade-off between accuracy and efficiency is key.